mclear-tools/mailmate-keybindings/README.md

 ## Installation

-Copy the `vim.plist` file into `~/Library/Application Support/MailMate/Resources/KeyBindings` then type "Seth" into the "Custom Key Bindings" field in the General section of settings.
+Copy the `vim.plist` file into `~/Library/Application Support/MailMate/Resources/KeyBindings` then type "vim" into the "Custom Key Bindings" field in the General section of settings.

 ## What is MailMate?